 Why do we pick not-aged Cabernet Sauvignons to pair with our version of ‘Steak Diane’?

 - We want a Cabernet Sauvignon that has a less predominant flavor of acid or tannin, but notes of currant or blackberry that would complement our ‘Steak Diane’.
 Hence our preference of Northern California Cabernet Sauvignons that are (in general) less austere but still rich yet soft.
 Of course, each wine maker has his/her intent of what characteristics are for their wines (in addition to the characters of a wine region); there are many Northern California Cabernet Sauvignons that are structured and aged in Bordeaux style.

 - We want a not-aged Cabernet Sauvignons.
 Sometimes (again, in general) an aged Cabernet Sauvignons can be oaky.
 We don’t want other prominent flavor to dominate our beautiful and earthy steak sauce.

 - Temperature.
 In our opinion, many people tend to serve red wine too warm using a rule that says serving red wine in room temperature.
 We cannot image a room in the Arizona desert will have the same temperature as a room in the Scottish highlands.
 We find that red wine serving at 65°F works the best.

 - Wine glasses.
 You have the right wine paired with your star entrée, you want to serve your wine with the right glass at this memorable dinner.
 Glass body shape and mouth matter.
 Choose a red wine glass (view on Amazon) with an oval-shaped body (bowl) that is narrow at its mouth for your many red wines such as Cabernet Sauvignons, Bordeaux, and Merlot.
-Check out our article on types of wine glasses.

 - How full to fill up the glass?
 You want to leave room to swirl and smell the wine.
 For red wine, one-third or a hint over that will give you margin to swirl and not to spill.